Phileosopher/commonplace/engineering-design-elements-cs.md

 Avoid using redundant text (e.g., "Enter your email and password" heading with "Your email address" above the entry).

+Accessibility via text-to-speech is possible on all the major operating systems:

+- macOS/iOS has VoiceOver (CMD+F5 or in the settings)
+- Windows has Narrator (WIN+CTRL+ENTER)
+- Linux has Orca for desktop and Speakup for the terminal
+- Android has TalkBack (under Accessibility>TalkBack)

 ## Icons

 For icons, use SVGs instead of icon fonts.